-Almost all of these actors have been featured in movie odds at one time or another, and Bodog Casino would love to take a few minutes and acknowledge their greatness both on the screen and in our collective hearts.
+Almost all of these actors have been featured in movie odds at one time or another, and the best Online Casino in Canada, Bodog, would love to take a few minutes and acknowledge their greatness both on the screen and in our collective hearts.

 5. Rachel McAdams

 Before we saw the high school snob Regina George shut down “fetch” from being the new it word in 2004’s Mean Girls, Ontario’s Rachel McAdams was taking on more humble roles on the small screen.

 Earning her degree in theatre from New York University in 2001, the former “mean girl” claimed multiple awards for working in Canadian television and various film productions.

 McAdams won over Hollywood for the first time when she appeared as Jessica in 2002 in the comedy Hot Chick starring Rob Snyder, and went from strength to strength as she racked up titles such as Spotlight and The Notebook.

 Fans of McAdams will look forward to 2023, as the actress will be starring yet again in the film Are You There God?
 It’s Me, Margaret, based on the literary classic by Judy Blume.

 Staying true to her roots, McAdams has stated that she prefers to live at home in Toronto in her Victorian-style home instead of Hollywood where her flashy colleagues prefer to reside.